Mint Coin Guide

 Don’t open the box!

 Because coins derive a lot of their value from the grade of the strike on the coin, all of our coin offers are provided on an unopened basis.
 We are expecting you to place our label on top of the US Mint’s label on the unopened cardboard box they shipped to you.
-If you do not reship your coin within a week of receiving it, AI may cancel your reservation and bill you the associated cancellation fee.
+If you do not reship your coin within a week of USPS attempting to deliver it to you (or holding it for you at the post office), AI may cancel your reservation and bill you the associated cancellation fee.

 How will I know that the box is from the US Mint?